Henry Hill: Basketball fixing

+As an informant

 1980 arrest

 In 1980, Hill was arrested on a narcotics-trafficking charge.
 He became convinced that his former associates planned to have him killed: Vario, for dealing drugs; and Burke, to prevent Hill from implicating him in the Lufthansa heist.
 Hill heard on a wiretap that his associates Angelo Sepe and Anthony Stabile were anxious to have him killed, and that they were telling Burke that Hill "is no good" and "is a junkie".
 Burke told them "not to worry about it".
 Hill was more convinced by a surveillance tape played to him by federal investigators, in which Burke tells Vario of their need to have Hill "whacked".

-When Hill was finally released on bail, Burke told him they should meet at a bar, which Hill had never heard of or seen before, owned by "Charlie the Jap."
+When Hill was finally released on bail, Burke told him they should meet at a bar, which Hill had never heard of or seen before, owned by "Charlie the Jap".
 However, Hill never met Burke there; instead they met at Burke's sweatshop with Karen and asked for the address in Florida where Hill was to kill Bobby Germaine's son with Anthony Stabile.
 Hill knew he would be murdered if he went to Florida.

 Edward A. McDonald, the head of the Brooklyn Organized Crime Strike Force, arrested Hill as a material witness in the Lufthansa robbery.
 With a long sentence hanging over him, Hill agreed to become an informant and signed an agreement with the Strike Force on May 27, 1980.

-Informant and the witness-protection-program
+Informant and the witness protection program

 Hill testified against his former associates to avoid impending prosecution and being murdered by his crew.
 His testimony led to 50 convictions.
-Hill, his wife Karen, and their two children (Gregg and Gina) entered the U.S. Marshals' Witness Protection Program in 1980, changed their names, and moved around to several undisclosed locations including Seattle, Washington; Cincinnati, Ohio; Omaha, Nebraska; Butte, Montana; and Independence, Kentucky.
+Hill, his wife Karen, and their two children (Gregg and Gina) entered the U.S. Marshals' Witness Protection Program in 1980, changed their names, and moved around to several undisclosed locations.

 Jimmy Burke was given 12 years in prison for the 1978–79 Boston College point-shaving scandal, involving fixing Boston College basketball games.
 Burke was also later sentenced to life in prison for the murder of scam artist Richard Eaton.
 Burke died of cancer while serving his life sentence, on April 13, 1996, at the age of 64.

 Paul Vario received four years for helping Henry Hill obtain a no-show job to get him paroled from prison.
 Vario was also later sentenced to 10 years in prison for the extortion of air freight companies at JFK Airport.
 He died of respiratory failure on November 22, 1988, at age 73 while incarcerated in the FCI Federal Prison in Fort Worth.